mbogosian/proposed-bitlicense-regulations/README.md

 2. **~~securing, storing, holding, or maintaining~~ Maintaining** custody or control of Virtual Currency on **~~behalf of others~~ Behalf of Others**;

   *[Commentary: Custody and control on behalf of others is an important concept in cryptocurrencies, which provide unique tools in this area.
-It is deserving of its own definition (see below).]*
+It is deserving of its own definition (see below).
+Securing, storing, or holding *without* maintaining custody or control should not be covered.
+Otherwise, individuals who write or distribute wallet software that runs *entirely* on NY residents' own computers would have to be licensed under this scheme.]*

 3. **~~buying and selling Virtual Currency as a customer business;~~**